bbfrederick/rapidtide/docs/theoryofoperation.rst

 set of regressors over a range of different time shifts (starting from a regressor recorded outside of the brain), and then ran a GLM in FSL using the entire set of regressors.
-We realized that this 1) doesn't give you the optimal delay value directly, which turns out to be a useful thing to know, and 2) burns degrees of freedom unnecessarily, since having one optimally delayed regressor in each voxel gets you pretty much the same degree of noise removal (this is assuming that in each voxel there is one and only one pool of delayed blood, which while not true,
+We realized that this 1) doesn't give you the optimal delay value directly, which turns out to be a useful thing to know, 2) burns degrees of freedom unnecessarily, since having one optimally delayed regressor in each voxel gets you pretty much the same degree of noise removal (this is assuming that in each voxel there is one and only one pool of delayed blood, which while not true,